-The Water Stewardship Service enables businesses to work effectively with the 108 catchment partnerships to implement on the ground activities that contribute to the sustainability of both the water environment and the businesses involved.
+Our Water Stewardship expertise helps connects businesses to the 108 Catchment Partnerships, to implement on the ground activities that improve the sustainability of both the water environment and the businesses involved.
+We are particularly focussed on agricultural supply chains, working with farmers and communities to replenish water resources, regenerate productive land and recover biodiversity.

 The service provides a ‘one-stop-shop’ for businesses who want to be good water stewards, with the tools, knowledge and local expertise.